packit/packit.dev/content/docs/configuration.md

 Land a new upstream release in Fedora.
 This job only makes sure the changes happen in Fedora dist-git - no builds.
-The global key `create_pr` controls whether a pull request is created or changes are pushed directly.
+The global key `create_pr` controls whether a pull request is created or changes are pushed directly (only from CLI).

 Supported triggers: **release**.